 CARES Act Changes

-Under the CARES Act, individuals are now able to take a charitable tax deduction up to 100% of their adjusted gross income (AGI) for qualifying donations made in 2020.
-Corporations are able to take a 25% deduction on qualifying donations made in 2020.
+Individuals who itemize their deductions and trusts, including private foundations established as trusts reporting UBTI, will continue to be able to take a charitable tax deduction up to 100% of their adjusted gross income (AGI) for qualifying donations made in 2021.

-To qualify, the donation must be made in cash to certain public charities under Section 170(b)(1)(A).
-Conduit as well as operating foundation status allow a private foundation to qualify as a public charity for this purpose under Section 170(b)(1)(A)(viii).
+To qualify, the corporation must make the donation in cash to certain public charities under IRC Section 170(b)(1)(A).
+Conduit as well as operating foundation status allow a private foundation to qualify as a public charity for this purpose under IRC Section 170(b)(1)(A)(viii).

 Learn more about key CARES Act changes and implications for individuals in our article.

 As regulations change and markets continue to fluctuate, it’s important for your private foundation to plan for the future.

 Our professionals provide a range of services to help private foundations address tax compliance, mitigate consulting issues, and benefit from regulation developments.
 For example, important resources like a planning analysis can help your private foundation forecast up to 20 years into the future to plan for your minimum distribution requirements.

 - Gain insight into necessary actions your foundation can take—based on its specific goals—to meet payout requirements and comply with applicable regulations

 - Run minimum distribution requirement estimates based on a variety of selection criteria, such as investment-return rates or large contributions to the foundation